Deja Vu at Scale: Paraphrase-Robust Detection of Duplicate Gherkin Steps in Behaviour-Driven Software Testing with Sentence-Transformer Embeddings and a 1.1M-Step Open Benchmark: Threats to Validity

 Our operational definition of ``duplicate'' is \emph{would a maintainer consolidate these two step phrasings into one step definition?} This is deliberately liberal (it catches parametric variants) and is not aligned with the narrower definitions used in classical clone-detection literature \citep{roy2007survey,bellon2007comparison}.
 A project that deliberately maintains two step definitions for similar phrasings with divergent glue code would flag as a false positive under our definition.
 The maintainer-intent definition is appropriate for the intended use case (consolidation suggestions for BDD refactoring), but the mismatch with the classical clone-detection taxonomy should be noted by readers comparing across literatures.

-\paragraph{Mapping to Roy-Cordy clone-type categories.} To bridge to the classical taxonomy \citep{roy2007survey}, the four cukereuse strategies map as follows. \emph{Exact} (BLAKE2b on whitespace-collapsed text) is a strict variant of \textbf{Type~1} (exact clones); we keep parameters and literals as part of the identity, so we are slightly stricter than the canonical Type~1 which is normalised over identifier renaming.
+\paragraph{Mapping to Roy-Cordy clone-type categories.} To bridge to the classical taxonomy \citep{roy2007survey}, the four cukereuse strategies map as follows. \emph{Exact} (BLAKE2b on whitespace-collapsed text) corresponds to \textbf{Type~1} (identical fragments up to whitespace, layout, and comment variation); we keep parameters and literals as part of the identity, since renaming-tolerant matching belongs to Type~2 in the canonical taxonomy.
 We measure 82{,}545 such clusters covering 975{,}902 step occurrences. \emph{Near-exact} (Levenshtein ratio $\geq 0.80$) targets \textbf{Type~2} (parameterised clones with small lexical variations). \emph{Semantic} (SBERT cosine $\geq 0.82$ alone) reaches into \textbf{Type~3} (near-miss with lexical divergence) and \textbf{Type~4} (semantically equivalent paraphrase). \emph{Hybrid} (semantic cosine plus a Levenshtein band of $[0.3, 0.95]$) is deliberately scoped to Type~2/3 territory: the lower bound $0.3$ excludes pure Type~4 clones (paraphrases with no token overlap), and the upper bound $0.95$ excludes near-Type~1 cases already captured by exact detection.
 Beyond the 975{,}902 Type~1 occurrences captured by exact detection, hybrid absorbs an additional 55{,}552 occurrences of Type~2/3 clones into 65{,}242 unioned clusters.
 Pure Type~4 clones (low token overlap, high semantic similarity) are \emph{not} a target of cukereuse's hybrid layer; readers comparing against Type-4-aware detectors should note this scope decision.